sayali-sargar/Social-Media-Content-Performance-Analysis/README.md

 # Social Media Content Performance Analysis

 ## Project Overview
-This project analyzes social media post performance across major platforms using Power BI.
-The objective is to understand how content type, platform, region, and posting strategy impact engagement, views, and clicks.
+This project analyzes social media post performance across major platforms using Power BI.The objective is to identify which content strategies and platforms drive engagement, reach, and conversions across regions.
 The project was built using a global dataset and submitted as part of the **Onyx Data – DataDNA Dataset Challenge (2025)**.

 ---